Saoqq/cv/README.md

 Motivated and enthusiastic Middle/Middle+ Kotlin developer with 2.5 years of professional experience.
 I am looking for a remote position that matches my main stack, however I am open to trying new technologies.

-I am interested in Android development and Cloud Native solutions, however I don not have prodctuion experience in these areas.
+I am interested in Android development and Cloud Native solutions, however I do not have prodctuion experience in these areas.

 ## Professional experience